What are the benefits of team building activities?

-A great way to keep your employees happy and engaged is through sales team building games.
+A great way to keep your employees happy and engaged is through sales team building activities.
 While such activities may be perceived as a waste of work time or not applicable to sales, they can actually be an effective way to improve your sales team’s productivity and retain your best talent.

 Once you have created your board, split the sales team into a few smaller teams.
 Each group takes turns selecting a category and a point value.
 The team has a limited time to converse and answer the question.
 If they get it right, they get those points.
 If they get it wrong, the other teams have the opportunity to steal the question and answer correctly.
 Keep calculations of what each team scores, and once all of the questions have been picked, the group with the most points wins.

+Company Jeopardy is a fun sales game for the onboarding process.
 When reps know about their company’s products, they feel more confident in sales meetings.
 A study published in the Research in Organizational Behavior Journal found that sales reps who are confident in their ability to complete tasks of selling are more persistent and more likely to overcome barriers.

 Local Charity Work